bndCom/nexzero-CTF-2024/perpetrator/writeup.md

 Cmd #16 @ 0x221d690:
 ```

-- My doubt led me to search about the other process **mstsc.exe**, I found that it is responsible for creating and launching a Remote Desktop Connection and for producing the **cache** which contains bitmap images for the screen during the session, from the previous challenge `Cache` and some searching I found that this process really contains bitmap images in its **process memory**.
+- My doubt led me to search about the other process **mstsc.exe**, I found that it is responsible for creating and launching a Remote Desktop Connection and for producing the **cache** which contains bitmap images for the screen during the session, from the previous challenge `Remote Digital Problems` and some searching I found that this process really contains bitmap images in its **process memory**.

-- You can dump the memory of this process and then open it using `grimp`, and by adjusting the **offset** and **width** you will find something like the picture bellow.
+- You can dump the memory of this process and then open it using `gimp`, and by adjusting the **offset** and **width** you will find something like the picture bellow.
 Keep looking until you find the real flag.

 ```sh
 └─$ python3 /opt/volatility/vol.py -f dump.mem windows.memmap --dump --pid 2304